Resolving Extreme Jet Substructure: Dataset and Preprocessing

 Samples are generated for $N=1,2,3,4,6,8$ hard sub-jet classes.
 To probe the dependence of the classification on the topology of the decay, the $N=4$ class is subdivided in two: the $N=4q$ case, in which two collimated $W$ bosons produce a jet with four hard sub-jets from four light quarks, and the $N=4b$ case, in which two collimated Higgs bosons result in a jet with four hard sub-jets from four $b$-quarks.
 A summary of the generated samples is given in Table~\ref{tab:proc}.

 Proton-proton collisions at a center-of-mass energy $\sqrt{s}=13~$TeV are simulated with {\sc Madgraph5} v2.8.1~\cite{madgraph}, showered and hadronized with {\sc Pythia} 8.244~\cite{pythia}, and the detector response is simulated with {\sc Delphes} 3.4.2~\cite{delphes} using an ATLAS-like card with calorimeter grids of uniform width $0.0125$ in both $\eta$ and $\phi$.
-This fine granularity ensures that our studies probe the limits of the algorithms rather than the resolution of the detector.
+This fine granularity ensures that our studies include some of the effects of detector respond, but probe the limits of the algorithms rather than the resolution of the detector.
 Jets are clustered using the anti-$k_{\textrm{T}}$ algorithm~\cite{Cacciari:2008gp} with radius parameter $R = 1.2$ using \textsc{FastJet 3.1.2}~\cite{Cacciari:2011ma}.
 Only jets with $p_\textrm{T}$ in the range of $[1000, 1200]$ GeV and jet mass in the range of $[300, 700]$ GeV are kept.
 The quarks produced from each process are truth-matched to the large-radius jet by requiring $\Delta R = \sqrt{\Delta\phi^2 + \Delta\eta^2} < 1.2$; only jets with the full set of quarks passing this requirement are kept.

 To generate jets with a variety of masses, several choices are made for the intermediate particle masses.
 The resulting spectrum of generated jet masses features clear artifacts due to these choices.
 Similarly, the distribution of jet $p_\textrm{T}$ shows some dependence on the process used to generate the set of collimated quarks.
 To avoid learning artifacts in jet mass and $p_\textrm{T}$, we selectively reject events until we achieve uniform distributions of jet mass, $p_\textrm{T}$, and $N$ hard sub-jets.
 This process yields a balanced sample of unweighted events, at the expense of reduced generation efficiency.
 The balanced histograms are shown in Figure~\ref{fig:masspt}, demonstrating an approximately uniform distribution in both jet mass and \pT.